What is Integrative Medicine and Health?

 Institute of Medicine Report (January 2005):

-National Center for Complementary and Alternative Medicine (NCCAM):
+National Center for Complementary and Integrative Health (NCCIH):

 Funding for biomedical research in the field of integrative medicine has increased dramatically over the past several years.
 In 1992, Congress established the Office of Alternative Medicine (OAM) as part of the National Institutes of Health (NIH) with an annual budget of $2 million.
-In 1998, it was elevated to a full NIH center and renamed the National Center for Complementary and Alternative Medicine (NCCAM).
-NCCAM’s budget for research in this field for fiscal year 2005 is $121 million.
-NCCAM’s mission is to support research and training in CAM and to disseminate evidence-based information to both the public and professional worlds.
-Although some CAM modalities are not easily evaluated using randomized control trial methodology, the 2005 Institute of Medicine report recommends that conventional and CAM treatments both be held to similar standards of safety and efficacy.
+In 1998, it was elevated to a full NIH center and renamed the National Center for Complementary and Alternative Medicine (NCCAM), and again renamed in 2015 to the National Center for Complementary and Integrative Health (NCCIH).
+NCCIH’s mission is to support research and training in CAM and to disseminate evidence-based information to both the public and professional worlds.